snoonetIRC/website/content/community/casualconversation.md

 * That reddit isn't as bad as I thought it is.
 Seeing how great our subscribers are really makes me see a whole other side of reddit.

-**Does your community have any traditions or special events?
+**Does your community have any traditions or special events?**

+* We do.
+I like to change up the colors on our CSS page for different holidays throughout the year.
+We also have a neat announcement bar that pops up when you scroll down, it normally has a quirky quote on it.

+**Does your community have any associated social media or websites? (facebook/twitter/instagram/etc)**

+* Our Steam group I guess.
+I thought about doing a twitter page but never really knew how it would work for the sub.